BeminDawoud/API-Gateway/README.md

 - **Basic Authentication:** Protects routes with user-based authentication.
 - **Dynamic Routing:** Routes API requests to the registered services based on the load balancing strategy.
 - **Service Monitoring:** Provides a dashboard displaying registered services.
+- **Rate Limiting:** Introduced rate limiting to control the number of requests a user can make to an API within a specified time window, preventing abuse and ensuring fair usage.
 ---

 ## Getting Started